Lula says Brazil will 'grow with responsibility' as markets recover

 "We are not a single-minded government, with a single philosophy," Lula said.

 Analysts said Tebet's remarks helped boost markets.
-Also helping investor sentiment were comments from Lula's chief of staff, who said the government was not considering any plans to revise economic reforms, and the incoming CEO of Petrobras PETR4.SA who ruled out interventions in fuel prices.
+Also helping investor sentiment were comments from Lula's chief of staff, Rui Costa, who said the government was not considering any plans to revise economic reforms, and the incoming chief executive of Petróleo Brasileiro S.A., known as Petrobras PETR4.SA, who ruled out interventions in fuel prices.

+In a press conference after the meeting, Costa said that among the government's priorities are the resumption of federal housing program "Minha casa, minha vida," and the completion of construction work in schools and daycare centers.

-(Reporting by Lisandra Paraguassu; Writing by Gabriel Araujo, Editing by Angus MacSwan)
+(Reporting by Lisandra Paraguassu; Writing by Gabriel Araujo and Peter Frontini, Editing by Angus MacSwan and Richard Chang)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))